rimanfarhood/Carrevs-Car-Reviews/README.md

 -As a user I can delete my review, if I don't want it

+-As a user i would like to receive feedback when add, edit or delete a review as well as sign up/in/out.

 **Milestone 4 - Additional Pages**

 -As a site owner I want home page so that users can read about the website.

 -As a developer I need to implement a 404 error page to notify users the page they requested could not be found.

--As a developer I need create a 403 error page to redirect unauthorized users to prevent them from accessing.
+-As a developer I need create a 403 error page to redirect unauthorized users preventing them from accessing a resource or perform an action without the permissions.

 -As a developer I need to create a 500 error page so that users is notified when an internal server error has occurred.